Making a Home Safer for Seniors

 As people age, they often lose some level of mobility, strength, vision and coordination.
 Unfortunately, this can cause their home to become a dangerous place to navigate.
 According to a 2020 report published by the University of Michigan 32% of seniors aged 65-80 have to go to the emergency room at least once in the past two years.
 That number goes up to 45% if someone is in poor physical health.

-Home hazards significantly affect an older adults’ ability to live independently.
 Family members need to be aware of the potential dangers that seniors may face in the home environment and take adequate steps to prepare their homes to meet their needs.
-Home safety modifications can enhance the safety and independence of the elderly and improve their quality of life.
-Here are some useful safety tips that can make your home a safe place for your loved ones:
+The good news is there are some steps you can take right now to improve your loved one’s quality of life and ensure their safety inside the comfort of their own home.

-- See that outdoor walkways, doorways, stairs and entrances are safe.
+- See that outdoor walkways, doorways, stairs and entrances are clear.

 - Keep electrical or telephone cords out of areas that are frequently used.

 - Make sure that all staircases in the house have a non-slip surface and good lighting with switches at the top and bottom.

 As people become older, their safety needs also change, and that’s okay.
 The important thing is that we adjust their living spaces accordingly so that they can age safely in the comfort of their own home.